1316 North 14th Street

 - Alcohol and Other Drug Abuse (AODA) Services provides chemical dependency services to address and treat problems related to alcohol and other drug abuse.

 - Economic Support administers the Medical Assistance, FoodShare, and Energy Assistance programs.

-- Intake and Assessment consists of Child Protection Investigative Services, Elder and adult-at-risk abuse and neglect investigations, reviews for adults in Court-ordered protective placement, as well as Access Intake services.
+- Intake and Assessment consists of Child Protection Investigative Services, and Access Intake services involving children.

 - Mental Health Services coordinates the provision of services to provide treatment and support to individuals who have a mental illness.